Flower Power (photograph): Cultural significance

 Flower Power was nominated for the 1967 Pulitzer Prize.

 It had an influential effect on both the antiwar movement of the sixties, and as a visual representation of how photojournalism can help with a movement.

 Specific exhibits and discussions have been curated solely around the photograph to display the political, cultural and social aspects of the Flower Power movement.
-The exhibit From Kennedy to Kent State: Images of a Generation, was shown at Worcester Art Museum in Worcester, Massachusetts, which displayed Boston's image as a large gelatin silver print.
+The exhibit From Kennedy to Kent State: Images of a Generation was shown at the Worcester Art Museum in Worcester, Massachusetts, which displayed Boston's image as a large gelatin silver print.
 The image was included as a representation of the antiwar movement.

 In 1993, for his body of work – including Flower Power and his Pulitzer-nominated 1987 photograph of Coretta Scott King unveiling a bust of her late husband, Martin Luther King Jr., in the U.S. Capitol – Boston received the Joseph A. Sprague Memorial Award from the National Press Photographers Association, their highest honor.

 Flower Power continues to be used as an iconic image of the 1960s.